Screen Flickering Overview

 After you restart your computer, you can go to the manufacturer’s website to download the latest driver for the graphic card and install it step by step.

 Or you can make full use of Driver Booster to help you update the display driver for Windows 10.
+This software can update all your device drivers including your graphic card, audio card, mouse, keyboard and other drivers automatically.

 After you install and run it on Windows 10, you can follow these steps: Scan > Update to update graphic driver.

-Armed with the updated display drivers on Windows 10, now you can find the issue that windows 10 screen flickering or flashing has disappeared from Windows 10.
+Armed with the updated display drivers on Windows 10, now you can find the issue that Windows 10 screen flickering or flashing has disappeared from Windows 10.

 But as it has been suggested above, if the problem is due to the conflicting applications on Windows 10, it is natural a way to uninstall or update the incompatible application driver to see if it works to solve the screen flickering issue on Windows 10.